Kuppam: Transport

 TNSTC (Tamil Nadu) And Karnataka State Transport Corporation (KSRTC).

-Chennai Central to K.S.R Bengaluru railway line passes through Kuppam (KPN) and is the only railway station in the route belonging to Andhra Pradesh.
+Chennai Central to K.S.R Bengaluru railway line passes through Kuppam (KPN) and it is the only one big railway station in the route belonging to Andhra Pradesh.
 Kuppam Railway Station comes under Bangalore Division, South Western Railways (SWR).

 As Kuppam Railway Station (KPN) is located exactly at the middle of Bangarapet railway junction and Jolarpettai railway junction, it is well connected to Chennai, Vijawada, Coimbatore, Tirupati, Mysuru, Mumbai, Patna and Bengaluru via train.
-An exclusive train service is provided for working people between Kuppam and K.S.R Bengaluru that runs from Monday to Saturday.
+An exclusive train service is provided for working people between Kuppam and K.S.R Bengaluru Everyday.
 There is upcoming Kuppam Airport.
 Its very well connected.

+In 2024, Sri Chandrababu Naidu has announced seven new airports which are at Kuppam, Dagadarthi, Tuni-Annavaram*, Nagarjuna Sagar, Ongole, Srikakulam and Tadepalligudem in addition to the Bhogapuram Airport in between Vizianagaram and Visakhapatnam.

 Politics

-Kuppam is an assembly constituency (comprising Kuppam, Gudipalle, Shantipuram, Ramakuppam mandals) in the Indian state of Andhra Pradesh.
+Kuppam is an assembly constituency (comprising Kuppam, Gudipalle, Shanthipuram, Ramakuppam mandals) in the Indian state of Andhra Pradesh.
 There are 1,61,872 registered voters in Kuppam constituency as of 1999.
-N. Chandrababu Naidu (former Chief Minister of Andhra Pradesh) is the current Member of Legislative Assembly (MLA) of Kuppam.
+N. Chandrababu Naidu (current Chief Minister of Andhra Pradesh) is the current Member of Legislative Assembly (MLA) of Kuppam.